the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 ## Arjun

-Thursday:
 - [ ] go through everything as an attendee and make sure it all works

-Friday night:
-- [ ] get `sls deploy` working from api/ on jupyterhub (see email thread with Chris)

-Saturday:
-- [ ] make IAM users for the deployment stuff tomorrow
+- [ ] make IAM users for the deployment stuff Sunday
-- [ ] decide where to put AWS credit
+- [ ] decide where to put AWS credit (team@fullstackdeeplearning.com)?

 - [ ] set up basic monitoring for the lambda functions
 - [ ] set up data distribution shift monitoring (just by logging the average value of input and creating a LogMetric for it)